Oldenburg (state): Grand Duchy of Oldenburg (1814–1918)

+After a reign of 47 years, Nicholas Frederick Peter died in 1900.
+His son Frederick August succeeded him as the last Grand Duke of Oldenburg.

 Free State of Oldenburg (1918–1946)

 After World War I and the abdication of Grand Duke Frederick August, Oldenburg became a republic.
 It remained a state of the German Reich under the name Free State of Oldenburg.
 However, democracy lasted for only a short time.
 Already in the state parliamentary elections of 1931 the NSDAP became the strongest faction and in 1932 gained the state presidency as part of a coalition government.
 In the following years the Free State was Nazified.
-With the British military government's Ordinance No. 46 on the 23rd of August, 1946, titled "Abolition of the Provinces in the British Zone of the Former State of Prussia and the Reconstitution Thereof as Separate Länder" Oldenburg was joined with the State of Hanover as Verwaltungsbezirk Oldenburg to create Lower Saxony.
+With the British military government's Ordinance No. 46 on the 23rd of August, 1946, titled "Abolition of the Provinces in the British Zone of the Former State of Prussia and the Reconstitution Thereof as Separate Länder" Oldenburg was joined with the State of Hanover as Verwaltungsbezirk (Administrative District) Oldenburg to create Lower Saxony.

-Attempts to Restore Statehood
+Attempts to restore statehood

-In a 1956 referendum and on the 19th of January, 1975, citizens voted against Oldenburg's remaining in the state of Lower Saxony and in favor of statehood.
-However, the Bundestag forbade restoring the state of Oldenburg by a law of the 9th of January, 1976.
+In non-binding referendums in 1956 and on 19 January 1975, citizens in Oldenburg voted to become a separate state from Lower Saxony.
+However, the Bundestag passed a law on 9 January 1976 refusing to restore the state of Oldenburg.
+The population of the former Oldenburg state (874,600 in 1977) is greater than the existing state of Bremen (706,500) and slightly less than the state of Saarland (1,085,600).

-Current Situation
+Current situation

 The Oldenburgische Landschaft is responsible for the cultural heritage of Oldenburg Land (including Oldenburg Münsterland).
 The history of the state of Oldenburg is displayed in Schloss Oldenburg and other museums.

 The territory of the former state of Oldenburg is presently divided among five federal states: